LivePersonInc/knowledge-center-archive/_release/December 2019/week-of-december-16th.md

  Auto-Response Text >

 {: .notice}
-HTML Header And Footer Guidelines: Please see the table below for a list of allowed HTML elements and attributes.
 Every header and footer provided to Email Connect during the onboarding process is subjected to a security check.
 Deviating from this list could yield HTML that might be rejected by the Email Connect Setup.

 Below is a list of approved HTML elements and attributes.